 Reporting requirements for students and employers while on OPT

-All students currently on OPT, including students with an approved 17-month OPT extension, must report the following information to the CIE within 10 days of any change:
+All students currently on OPT, including students with an approved STEM OPT extension, must report the following information to the CGE within 10 days of any change:

 - Any change of name or residential address

 - The name and address of the employer